drakegeo/FastSVD-ML-ROM-ArteryFlow/READme.md

 2. Check your CUDA version using `nvidia-smi`
 3. Install PyTorch with CUDA support (see above)
 4. Install dependencies from `requirements.txt`
-5. Prepare your data in the `data/` directory
+5. **Request the training and test data from the repository maintainer and place it in the `data/` directory**
-6. Configure the model parameters as needed
+6. Configure the model parameters as needed in `src/config.py`

 ## Usage